How to Get Yourself Pregnant with Home Insemination

-In Australia it is illegal to be paid for a sperm donation.
+In Australia, it is illegal to be paid for a sperm donation.

 Sign On The Line

 You, your partner, and your donor (if you aren’t going through a fertility clinic) need to sign a donor agreement.
 The agreement should explicitly detail the terms of the donation, as well as the relationship and contact, if any, the donor will have with the child.
 It is recommended you consult a lawyer familiar with donor agreements, however there are donor agreement templates online.
-It’s important to remember that donor agreements are not enforceable by law.
+It’s important to remember that donor agreement are not enforceable by law.

 Gather The Supplies

 Ovulation strips and a basal thermometer will help you track your fertility.
-Your donor will need a specimen sample cup, and for the insemination you’ll need a 5mL syringe (FYI: ‘turkey basters’ are too big).
+Your donor will need a specimen sample cup, and for the insemination, you’ll need a 5mL syringe (FYI: ‘turkey basters’ are too big).
 If you or your donor think you’ll need lubricant, make sure it is a sperm-friendly one.
 You’ll find all of these items at the pharmacy.
 You’ll also want to supply some tissues for your donor.

 Your Place Or Mine?

 Ideally, your donor would come to you, use a spare room and make his donation.
-If your donor prefers to be at home, you can pick the semen up and drive it home, but it must be stored at body temperature, and should be inseminated within an hour of ‘production’.
+If your donor prefers to be at home, you can pick the semen up and drive it home, but it must be stored at body temperature and should be inseminated within an hour of ‘production’.
 If your donor lives more than 45 minutes away, a motel close to your donor’s house might be necessary.

 You need to be clear about the donation and insemination procedure.
 If you find your sperm donor privately, you will likely encounter one who wants sexual intercourse.
 They are not the majority, but they are out there.
 Be sure to include the agreed procedures in the donor agreement to avoid any confusion.